-As if that wasn’t bad enough already, they could witness how peaceful sympathizers around the world defended deadly vandalism as somehow justified by alleged systemic racism, which is clearly denied by those conservative successful Blacks that never appear on mainstream media.
+As if that wasn’t bad enough already, they could witness how peaceful sympathizers around the world defended deadly vandalism as somehow justified by alleged systemic racism, which is clearly denied by those conservative successful Blacks in the US that never appear on mainstream media.

-The security forces both in the US and Europe have been further damaged by such absurd decisions like the dismantlement of the police department in Minneapolis under its first Black chief or the public kneeling down of police in full gear in Germany.
+The image of the security forces both in the US and Europe has been further damaged by absurd decisions such as the dismantlement of the police department in Minneapolis under its first Black chief or the public kneeling down of police in full gear in Germany.
 If it ever was against racial discrimination, now it’s obviously about the hated system as a whole.

 Above all, the Chinese Communists are power politicians who carefully observe how the West is following a path of self-destruction adorned with flowery words and faked moral superiority.